kklin/dksnap/README.md

 ## Create Snapshot
 <img src="./gifs/create-snapshot2.gif" width="450" height="100%">

-Create a snapshot of **any** running Docker container. `dksnap` works with any Docker container, but has extra features for select databases.
+Create a snapshot of any running Docker container. `dksnap` works with any container, but has extra features for select databases.
 * Snapshots are volume aware.
 They will capture data in volumes as well as in the container image.
 * Snapshots are database aware.
 When snapshotting databases that implement the